eu-cdse/documentation/Home.md

-# Welcome to the [ Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/#/) documentation portal.
+# Welcome to the [ Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/#/) documentation portal
 <br>
 Here you can explore our detailed documentation and learn more about the available data, APIs and applications.